Paying Your Medicare Part D – IRMAA. What is it and what do you need to know?

 How Much Is the Part D – IRMAA Premium?

 If you meet the income threshold, you should receive a notice from Social Security or the U.S. Railroad Retirement Board with the additional amount you will owe each month.
 This additional premium is unavoidable, and it’s important to know if it applies to you so you can be prepared to pay it.

 Social Security, not Medicare, calculates the Part D – IRMAA premium you may need to pay, based on reported income.
-The current minimum Part D – IRMAA premium is $12.70 per month, while the maximum is $72.90.
-These premium costs increased about 3% in 2015.
-However, they won’t change again until 2019, when they’ll be adjusted for inflation.
-If you’re enrolling in a Part D plan for 2016, your 2014 and 2015 income levels will be used to determine if you need to pay a Part D – IRMAA premium.
+In 2020, the minimum Part D – IRMAA premium is $12.20 per month, while the maximum is $76.40.
+Beginning in 2020, the IRMAA premium will be adjusted every year based on your income bracket.

 Paying for Part D – IRMAA

 - Social Security will automatically deduct this premium from your monthly benefit check if there is enough money to cover the amount.

 - If you receive a bill for a Part D – IRMAA premium payment, you must pay it directly to Medicare.

 - Do not send a Part D – IRMAA premium payment to your Part D plan.

 - If your employer plan covers your Part D plan premium, it will not include the Part D – IRMAA premium because your employer can’t pay it for you.
 You must pay this premium directly to Medicare.
 However, your employer may reimburse you for the cost of the premium.

 Remember, if you fall below the income threshold, you’ll no longer need to pay the Part D – IRMAA premium.
 You can find out more about Part D premiums, including Part D – IRMAA, on the Medicare website.